Essential Question Suggestions:

 To compare and contrast the Rebellions in Upper and Lower Canada

-Note: This map is used to demonstrate the location of various documents contained already in the document collection entitled # 35: The demands and struggles of nationhood: Rebellions of 1837-38 available at http://tinyurl.com/jfoaaot The map linked to below could be duplicated and augmented if used for the mapping activity suggest in that collection:
+Note: The map linked to below is used to demonstrate the location of various documents already contained in the document collection entitled # 35: The demands and struggles of nationhood: Rebellions of 1837-38 available at http://tinyurl.com/jfoaaot.
+If you wanted students to do the mapping activity without the points already in the map, you can duplicate it and edit out the points already there, or leave a few as sample points, then share the map with students.

--Students begin by reading through and selecting relevant facts/documents for each of the two rebellions.
-They follow source links to view original sites and to gather information on the context of the fact/person/event described.
+-Students begin by reading through and selecting only the most relevant facts/documents for each of the two rebellions.
+They follow source links to view original sites and to gather information on the context of the fact/person/event described, or to find other images and texts to use.

 -Groups could use printed versions of the documents, to sequence them each into two separate timelines of sorts, one for each rebellion.

--Using a mapping tool like Cartograf, students could locate key documents for facts/people/events and located them a map.
+-Using a mapping tool like Cartograf, students could locate key documents for facts/people/events and insert that information into points on their digital map.

--Students compare maps of the two rebellions and explain the differences between the two rebellions in terms of people, location, causes, etc.
+-Students could compare maps of the two rebellions, from other groups let's say, and explain the differences between the two rebellions in terms of people, location, causes, etc.

 Visit a sample mapping of the rebellion locations at

-Note: Two other more complex tasks are suggested in the associated document collection at http://tinyurl.com/jfoaaot :
+Note: Two complex tasks are suggested in the associated document collection:

 Task: Characterize the Rebellions in terms of the question: “Were the Rebellions of 1837-38 about nationalism or liberalism?”

-Task: Respond to the question: “Were the Rebellions of 1837-38 about nationalism or liberalism?” by Comparing rebellions in terms of aspects, events, ideas, etc.
+Task: Compare rebellions in terms of aspects, events, ideas, etc.